Haskell, Oklahoma: History

 Gas and oil were discovered near Haskell in 1910.
 This sparked a period of prosperity, and Haskell soon could boast of improvements such as paved streets, concrete sidewalks, electric lights, natural gas lines, and water works.

-Completion of the Tulsa-Muskogee Turnpike in 1969 bypassed Haskell and diverted much road traffic from U.S. Highway 64.
+The Tulsa-Muskogee Turnpike, completed in 1969, bypassed Haskell and diverted much road traffic from U.S. Highway 64.
 This caused a significant loss of revenue for many businesses in town.

+In March 2024, by a vote of the citizens, Haskell changed from a town to a city manager form of government.